Michigan Mesothelioma Lawyer

 For example, a Michigan plaintiff was awarded over $50 million after suing a car brakes manufacturing plant.
 These types of lawsuits have been frequent in Michigan for people who worked in car assembly factories and plants.

-Most of Michigan’s leading cancer centers are in the southeastern part of the state:
+Most of Michigan’s leading cancer centers are in the southeastern part of the state and offer mesothelioma treatment.

 It’s imperative to seek treatment from centers and physicians trained to deal specifically with asbestos-related diseases.
 These types of illnesses are much different than other types of cancers.